YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/README.md

 The _issue_ with this method is that if the Grafana POD restarts, the dashboard will be lost...

 *Persistent Dashboard*
-The idea here would be to create a ConfigMap pointing to the Trident dashboard json file:
+The idea here would be to create a ConfigMap pointing to the Trident dashboard json file.

+:busstop:
+A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+:busstop:
 ```
 # kubectl create configmap -n monitoring tridentdashboard --from-file=Trident_Dashboard_Std.json
 configmap/tridentdashboard created